maria/foregit/doc/foregit.md

 Step 2: Add a configuration file

-Foregit is a `hammer-cli` plugin, so you should add the module settings either in `/etc/hammer/cli.modules.d/foregit.yml` or `/home/.hammer/cli.modules.d/foregit.yml`.
+Foregit is using a `hammer-cli` plugin for commands.
+So, you should add the module settings either in `/etc/hammer/cli.modules.d/foregit.yml` or `/home/.hammer/cli.modules.d/foregit.yml` directories.

-Copy the `foregit/config/foregit.yml` to one of the directories above.
+You can copy the `foregit/config/foregit.yml` to one of the directories above,

 Step 3: Add your settings

+Add settings like:
+ - Foreman URL, Foreman API client and token
-Add your settings, like API client and token, or Git repo path.
+ - the desired path for your Git repo
+ - an existent GitHub URL for the repo

 ### Sync Foreman and Git

 #### Sync Foreman configuration into Git repository

   - Command: `hammer pull`
-  - Options: resources list
+  - Options: a list of resources

-If it's the first time you use it, it will check for a GitHub repo URL in your settings file, and clone it on the machine.
+If it's the first time you use the command on the machine then it will do:
+  - check for a GitHub repo URL in your settings file
-Else, it will create a directory with the given path and sync Foreman resources in the new Git project.
+  - if it exists, then clone it on the machine at the given Git repo path
+  - else initialize a new Git project in the given Git repo path
+  - download the Foreman resource on machine and commit changes

+Otherwise, it will:
-In general the command downloads Foreman resources in the Git project and commit the changes.
+  - download Foreman resources in the Git repo path
+  - commit changes

 #### Sync Git repository into Foreman instance